OpenTix/grid/README.md

 # Setup

-Move format.yml to compose.yml and add you github PAT token (classic).
+First generate a PAT token (classic) with the repo, workflow, and admin:org permissions.

-You need repo, workflow, and admin:org permissions.
+Then run ./setup.sh and provide your PAT token.
+This will create a compose.yml file and you are ready to run grid.

 # How to Use